kaulex99/Konf_X20_Kauer_Khalil_Schedler/README.md

 # Tests
-To perform tests we had to add the following directories ./src/test/java/at/fhj/iit Then everyone addes his test files.
+To perform tests we had to add the following directories ./src/test/java/at/fhj/iit Then everyone adds his test files.

 ## AlexTest
 The goal was to reach 100% tests coverage.
 So we had to test every method of the class.
 Generally, to tell Java that we want to create a test method, we have to add `@Test` above.
 In the `@BeforeEach` annotated method, we create an instance of the Drink, so we have an instance ready to test.